RoyNij/showntelldata-website/content/post/welcome.md

 draft: false
 summary: "A quick welcome and a short explanation of how this site was created"
 ---

+## Or why I switched from Joomla to Hugo
 Hello and welcome to the new version of [showntelldata.com](https://www.showntelldata.com).
 Over the last few days I have been working on a new version of the site and in this small space I just wanted to explain some of the reasons I changed from a [Joomla](https://www.joomla.org) powered site to a static website powered by [Hugo](https://gohugo.io).

 ## No hate for Joomla